bobmagicii/queue-server/README.md

 * `$ php queue.phar cmd sleep 10`

+Add a shell command to run only after 2026-02-04 23:08:34 UTC, ignoring that by the time you read this that may already be past.
+If so this command will just immediately run.

+* `$ php queue.phar cmd @1770246514 sleep 10`

 ## Queue Status

 Prints a report about how many running jobs and how many are left.